German court sets high bar for night flights

 Airport operator Fraport wants to increase capacity at Frankfurt, which served 56 million passengers in 2011, to help it secure its role as a hub for lucrative long-haul flights to Asia in the face of rising competition from the Middle East.

-It has the backing of the regional state of Hesse and of Germany's airlines including Deutsche Lufthansa (LHAG.DE).
+It has the backing of the regional state of Hesse and of Germany's airlines including Deutsche Lufthansa.

 But towns and residents affected by the noise of airplanes flying overhead want the new runway shut down and the night flight ban extended.